davidlnowak/davidlnowak.github.io/_posts/2016-01-21-post-week2-coding.md

 ---
 layout: post
-title: 'Going back to the future:'
+title: 'Week 2'
 description: 'Initial musings on coding'
 categories: coding weekly
+---

+## Going back to the future:
 ---

 I have been programming for more years than I am going to admit in this post.
 My career as a professional developer started with COBOL running on Digital Equipment Corporation (DEC) computers including the PDP-11 series and VAX—equipment that exists only in museums today.